Ixcatl/fables_novasophonia/docs/core/equipment.rst

          - 0h
          - Light
          - 50☼
-         - A talisman is worn as an accessory, leaving the hands free.
+         - Chosen from a wide range of magical trinkets, a talisman is worn as an accessory anywhere, leaving the hands free.
 Wearing it grants +1 reroll on opposed rolls to resist spell effects.
        * - Wand
          - Ranged
          - 1 variable